CommonEvaluationPlatform/CEP/README.md

 Beginning with CEP v4.0, the platform has been ported to the UCB Chipyard Framework.
 The original Chipyard Readme can be found [here](./README.Chipyard.md).

+Throughout the CEP READMEs, `<CEP_ROOT>` refers to the root directory of the cloned CEP repository.

 ## Pre-requisites (validated test/build configurations):
 The following items describe the configuration of the system that CEP has been developed and tested on:
 * Ubuntu 18.04 LTS x86_64 with Modelsim Questa Sim-64 v2019.1 (for co-simulation)